 Scarlet fever.
 Skin lesions in the form of a blush from scarlet fever.
 The rash resembles a sunburn and is usually redder in the axillary and groin areas.
 (Public Health Image Library, CDC).

 Leukocytosis with neutrophil predominance is common.
 Throat culture onto a single blood agar plate has a sensitivity of 80–90%.
 Rapid diagnostic tests based on detection of streptococcal antigen are slightly less sensitive than culture.
 Clinical criteria, such as the Centor criteria, are useful for identifying patients in whom a rapid antigen test or throat culture is indicated.
 Patients who meet two or more of these criteria merit further testing.
 When three of the four are present, laboratory sensitivity of rapid antigen testing exceeds 90%.
 When only one criterion is present, streptococcal pharyngitis is unlikely.
 In high-prevalence settings or if clinical suspicion for streptococcal pharyngitis is high, a negative antigen test or culture should be confirmed by a follow-up culture.

 Suppurative complications include sinusitis, otitis media, mastoiditis, peritonsillar abscess, and cervical lymphadenitis.

 Nonsuppurative complications are rheumatic fever and glomerulonephritis.
 Rheumatic fever may follow recurrent episodes of pharyngitis beginning 1–4 weeks after the onset of symptoms.
-Glomerulonephritis follows a single infection with a nephritogenic strain of streptococcus group A (eg, types 4, 12, 2, 49, and 60), more commonly on the skin than in the throat, and begins 1–3 weeks after the onset of the ...
+Glomerulonephritis follows a single infection with a nephritogenic strain of streptococcus group A (eg, types 4, 12, 2, 49, and 60), more commonly on the skin than in the throat, and begins 1–3 ...